 - Individuals and Hindu Undivided Families (HUFs): On or before July 31 of the assessment year, individuals and HUFs must file their income tax returns.
 The deadline has been pushed back to December 31, 2022, for the fiscal year 2021–2022 however.

-- Taxpayers who must have their accounts audited include: Companies and other taxpayers who must have their accounts audited under the Income Tax Act must submit their income tax returns by September 30 of the assessment year.
+- Taxpayers who must have their accounts audited include Companies and other taxpayers who are required to have their accounts audited under the Income Tax Act.
+These taxpayers must submit their income tax returns by September 30 of the assessment year.

-It is crucial to be aware that in some situations, such as those involving natural catastrophes or other unanticipated events, the government may decide to extend the deadline for submitting income tax returns.
+It is crucial to be aware that, in some situations, such as those involving natural disasters or other unforeseen events, the government may decide to extend the deadline for submitting income tax returns.
 As a result, taxpayers should stay informed of any changes to the deadlines for completing their income tax returns.

 Types of income tax returns

-Income tax returns (ITRs) exist in a variety of forms that can be used to record various forms of income and to meet the demands of various taxpayer categories.
+Income tax returns (ITRs) come in various forms that can be used to record different types of income and meet the requirements of different taxpayer categories.
 The many ITR form types now offered in India are listed below:

-- ITR-1 (SAHAJ): This form is used by those whose combined income is not more than Rs.
-50 lakhs and comes from a salary, one residential property, and other sources like interest income.
+- ITR-1 (SAHAJ): This form is used by those whose combined income is not more than Rs. ₹ 50 lakhs, which comes from a salary, one residential property, and other sources, such as interest income.

 - ITR-2: This form is used by individuals and HUFs whose total income is not more than Rs.
 50 lakhs and includes income from salaries, multiple residential properties, capital gains, and other sources.